Quick Answer

 Clear closure keeps photo collections useful rather than cluttered.

-Sarah closes uploads a week after her boutique events and sends a thank-you email with a gallery link.
+A common approach is to close uploads a week after the event and send a thank-you email with a gallery link.